 Top 5 concerns employers have about work placements for people with disabilities

-In my job as Work Experience Co ordinator at The Grange, I often come across great potential employers who could offer someone with a learning disability but they’re too afraid to do it!
+As Work Experience Co ordinator at The Grange, you often come across great potential employers who could offer work to someone with a learning disability but they’re too afraid to do it!

 1. We haven’t got enough time or staff to support someone with a disability

 No problem, The Grange offers one-to-one support in the workplace if needed especially in the first few weeks.
 This takes any strain off the employer.

 2. I’m not sure if the work we have would be relevant

 We are skilled at job matching.
 We look at people’s skills and find appropriate roles in the work place.
 Sometimes we can ‘job carve’ which involves slicing off a very small part of an existing job which can be done by a person with a disability.

 3. We don’t know what to expect and how to communicate with someone with a disability